 Even the best-laid portfolio plans can be derailed by financial market caprices, but charity investors can give themselves a better chance of achieving stable, long-term returns by avoiding a number of common mistakes.
-In our experience, here are the top five ways that an investment process often goes wrong.
+In our experience, here are the main five ways that an investment process often goes wrong.

 1. Focusing on the short-term, at the expense of the long-term